andmarios/docker/jenkins/README.md

-### Jenkins image with some extra sauce.
+# Jenkins image with some extra sauce.

 You should use a custom folder for jenkins home.

 Usually it is enough to:

     $ mkdir /path/to/jenkins/home
-    $ chown -R 998:997 /path/to/jenkins/home
+    $ chown -R 61001:61001 /path/to/jenkins/home

-If the numeric uid/gid seems to have change, you may find it by running (build image fist):

-    $ docker run --rm andmarios/jenkins grep jenkins /etc/passwd

-To build the image:

-    $ docker build -t andmarios/jenkins containers/jenkins

 To run: